nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 Getting the modification timestamp !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The last time the calender is modified allows clients to optimize their requests.
+The last time the calendar is modified allows clients to optimize their requests.
 This method should return the corresponding unix timestamp.

 A fallback is to provide the value ``null`` as return value.
 This tells that the last modification time is not known at the moment.